Admission Decision Appeals

 After submitting your appeal, the committee will consider all new information and make a decision about your request.
 It’s important to remember that only new information will be considered.
 The appeals process is not a re-review of an existing file.
 Once a decision has been made, it is final.

 How long will it take to receive a decision?

 The time it takes for a decision to be made can vary.
 In some cases, a decision may be reached within a couple of weeks.
 In other cases, decisions may involve questions that are more complex and so it may take longer.
 All students will be notified of a decision no later than May 1.
-Appeal decisions will be posted on AIS.
+Appeal decisions will be posted at HOWDY via the Applicant tab.

 Who will make the decision?

 All appeals are reviewed by an Admissions Appeals Committee.
 The committee will meet weekly or more often if deemed necessary.

 May I speak with someone on the Admissions Appeals Committee?

 No, members of the Admissions Appeals Committee are not available to speak with applicants by phone or in person.

 Can someone submit an appeal on my behalf?

 Appeals will only be accepted from the student, not a parent or guardian, teacher or alumni.